Back to top

 Our curriculum explores topics such as 'animals, including humans', 'living things and their habitats' and 'plants' as well as 'forces', 'light', 'sound', 'Earth and space' and 'electricity'.

-Topics are revisited across key stages in order to build on prior knowledge and ensure progression.
+To support our teaching in Science we use the Plan Bee scheme to ensure the children's acquisition of knowledge and skills is progressive with time to embed new learning.
 Wherever possible, links are made across other curriculum areas to enable children to be fully immersed in their learning.
 We also make good use of the school grounds and the environmental area.
 The children have the opportunity to gain first-hand knowledge of their own environment which includes our wild area and pond.